 Thayne Jasperson, Darcy

 Newsies marked Jasperson’s Broadway debut.
 He left the Disney musical to be part of the original Broadway cast of Matilda in 2013.
-Currently, he is one of the sole original cast members in Broadway’s Hamilton.
+As of 2020, he was one of the sole original cast members remaining in Broadway’s Hamilton.
 In addition to appearing as Samuel Seabury, he also understudies the roles of John Laurens/Phillip Hamilton and King George.

 Nick Sullivan, Bunsen